operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests.md

 ## Drawbacks

-Disadvantages of using Kuttl within this proposed design include:
+Drawbacks of using Kuttl within this proposed design might include:

  * Immaturity of Kuttl and KUDO in general, integration into Operator SDK will require Redhat to possibly contribute upstream to the Kuttl project itself in order to meet the needs of the Operator SDK.
   * <https://github.com/kudobuilder/kuttl/issues/16#issuecomment-589242819>